Aims and Objectives

 - Decisions on membership, membership benefits, and selection for office will be made objectively and without discrimination.
 Members standing for any office will be selected on ability and aptitude for post.

-The Executive Committee as trustees of the Association has specific responsibility for the effective implementation of this policy, and expects all members to abide by the policy and create the equality environment that is its objective.
+The Trustees of the Association have specific responsibility for the effective implementation of this policy and expect all members to abide by the policy to create a fair environment where diversity is welcomed.

-In order to implement this policy Bedfordshire Beekeepers Association will:
+In order to implement this policy Beds BKA will:

-- Endeavour to ensure that it will not consciously or unconsciously discriminate in matters of membership, noting that the Constitution of the Association states that membership is “open to all beekeepers or persons interested in apiculture”, while reserving some powers for the Executive Committee to refuse or terminate membership
+- Endeavour to ensure that it will not consciously or unconsciously discriminate in matters of membership, noting that the Constitution of the Association states that membership is “open to anyone who is interested in furthering its purposes” (9.1), while reserving some powers for trustees to refuse or terminate membership

 - Endeavour, through application of the policy, to ensure that it will not consciously or unconsciously discriminate in the delivery of any of its activities or resources